dft-dutoit/XPOT/README.md

 # XPOT - Cross-platform optimizer for machine-learning interatomic potentials

 This software package provides an interface to machine learning (ML) potential fitting methods and allows for the automated optimization of relevant hyperparameters.

+Work continues on XPOT, including updating QoL features, easy pip installation, and documentation.

 ### Installation Instructions